-Applied Leadership is designed for working adults and non-traditional students to advance professionally, take on a leadership role in a business or organization, or change professions.
-The program is designed to prepare students to excel in leadership, innovation, and remote team project work.
-The core areas of skill development focus on communications in organizations, organizational leadership, and critical thinking and decision-making.
-This challenging self-designed online program draws upon faculty from business, communications, nonprofit leadership, psychology, public administration, and sociology.
+The B.S. in Applied Leadership is a degree-completion program designed primarily for working adults and non-traditional students that will provide them the qualifications needed to advance in their careers or to change professions.
+The program prepares students to excel in leadership, innovation, and virtual team work in a global society.
+The core areas of skill development center on communications in organizations, leadership, critical thinking and decision-making.
+The program can be taken completely online and draws on a wide variety of interdisciplinary faculty such as international business, communication studies, marketing, non-profit leadership, psychology, public administration and sociology.

 Policies & Faculty

 Completion of Minnesota Transfer Curriculum and AOS 301.